Mathematical theory of deep learning: Bibliography and further reading

-The backpropagation algorithm discussed in Section \ref{sec:backprop} was popularized by Rumelhart, Hinton and Williams \cite{rumelhart1986learning}; for further details on the historical developement we refer to \cite[Section 5.5]{SCHMIDHUBER201585}, and for a more in-depth discussion of the algorithm, see for instance \cite{haykin2009neural,bishop2007,nielsenneural}.
+The backpropagation algorithm discussed in Section \ref{sec:backprop} was popularized by Rumelhart, Hinton and Williams \cite{rumelhart1986learning}; for further details on the historical development we refer to \cite[Section 5.5]{SCHMIDHUBER201585}, and for further discussion and details of the algorithm, see for instance \cite{haykin2009neural,bishop2007,nielsenneural,berlyand2023mathematics}.

-Similar discussions of gradient descent algorithms in the context of deep learning as given here were presented in \cite{telgarskynotes} and \cite{jentzen2023mathematical}: \cite[Chapter 7]{telgarskynotes} provides accessible convergence proofs of (stochastic) gradient descent and gradient flow under different smoothness and convexity assumptions, and \cite[Part III]{jentzen2023mathematical} gives a broader overview of optimization techniques in deep learning, but restricts part of the analysis to quadratic objective functions.
+Similar discussions of gradient descent algorithms in the context of deep learning as given here were recently presented in \cite{telgarskynotes}, \cite{jentzen2023mathematical}, and \cite{bach2025learning}: \cite[Chapter 7]{telgarskynotes} provides accessible convergence proofs of (stochastic) gradient descent and gradient flow under different smoothness and convexity assumptions, \cite[Part III]{jentzen2023mathematical} gives a broader overview of optimization techniques in deep learning, but restricts part of the analysis to quadratic objective functions, and \cite[Chapters 5, 15]{bach2025learning} adds in particular the topic of variance reduction.
 As in \cite{doi:10.1137/16M1080173}, our analysis of gradient descent, stochastic gradient descent, and Nesterov acceleration, exclusively focused on strongly convex objective functions.
 We also refer to this paper for a more detailed general treatment and analysis of optimization algorithms in machine learning, covering various methods that are omitted here.
+A comprehensive overview skipping proofs can be found in \cite{pml1Book,pml2Book}.
 Details on implementations in Python can for example be found in \cite{geron2017hands-on}, and for recommendations and tricks regarding the implementation we also refer to \cite{lecun98,Bottou2012}.